WordPress/gutenberg/packages/api-fetch/README.md

 Shorthand to be used in place of `body`, accepts an object value to be stringified to JSON.

-#### `responseBody` (`object`)

-If specified, the default fetch handler will short-circuit and return the value of this option as a response.
-This is especially useful in middlewares.

 ### Middlewares

 the `api-fetch` package supports middlewares.
 Middlewares are functions you can use to wrap the `apiFetch` calls to perform any pre/post process to the API requests.